 - Check to see how mobile optimized your website is

 It would be a mistake to not create social media accounts for your coworking space.
-There are a number of ways social media can be leveraged to advertise your space to prospective members.
+There are a number of ways social media can be leveraged to advertise your space to your target audience.
 Make sure your accounts are always up to date and used on a weekly basis.
 My recommendation would be to develop a social calendar where you can post a few times per week

 - Coworking Space Events